nishant05gaurav/All-Notes/DSA/Algorithm.md

 - For the comparision of two functions we use the mathematical concept `log`: Apply log on both the functions.

-#### Best Case, Worst Case and Average Case Analysis of an Algorithm:
+### Best Case, Worst Case and Average Case Analysis of an Algorithm

 1. **Best Case**: The scenario in which the algorithm performs optimally, achieving the lowest possible time    complexity or space complexity for a given input size
 2. **Worst Case**: The scenario of an algorithm in which the algorithm exhibits the highest time complexity or resource usage